The Peanut Butter Falcon: Plot

 Zak, a young man with Down syndrome, escapes from a state-run care facility with the help of his elderly roommate, to train as a professional wrestler under the tutelage of his hero, the Salt Water Redneck.
 Meanwhile, Tyler, a man fired for bringing in illegal crab catches, burns the gear of his rivals, Duncan and Ratboy, and flees himself.

 While on the run, Zak and Tyler meet, and embark on a journey to the Salt Water Redneck's wrestling school in North Carolina.
 Zak's caretaker at the nursing home, Eleanor, sets out to find Zak and return him safely to the facility.
 Zak and Tyler become friends while traveling.
 Tyler teaches Zak various life skills, including how to use a shotgun, and eventually takes on the role of his coach, getting him in shape for his wrestling endeavors.
 They build a raft and begin traveling by water.
-Eleanor soon finds them, but after learning her boss intends to send Zak to a more severe form of confinement, joins them to travel south.
-That night, Duncan and Ratboy catch up with the trio, and Zak defends them with a shotgun.
+Eleanor soon finds them, but after learning her boss intends to send Zak to a more severe form of confinement in an adult mental institution, joins them to travel south.
+That night, Duncan and Ratboy catch up with the trio, set their raft and supplies on fire, and threaten to shoot Tyler in the hand with a revolver. but Zak defends them with a shotgun.

 When they reach Ayden, North Carolina, Tyler learns that the Salt Water Redneck has retired and closed the school, but convinces him to resurrect his alter ego for Zak.
 Salt Water trains Zak as a wrestler, and quickly puts Zak on a local fight card, which he believes he has rigged for Zak's safety and success.
 However, when the fight happens, Zak's opponent, Sam, does not hold back, and proceeds to beat him.
 As Tyler attempts to intervene, Duncan and Ratboy arrive, and Duncan hits Tyler on the head with a tire iron, knocking him unconscious right as Zak manages to lift Sam overhead and throw him forcefully out of the ring, something Salt Water had told him was impossible.
 The film ends with Tyler healing from the injury, as Eleanor drives him and Zak to Florida, implying the start of a new life for the three of them as a family.